USEPA/workshops/lessons/time_series.md

 Let's step back a second...

-* R recognizes two two types of time objects
+* R recognizes two types of time objects
 * The time column must be one of these types (in most cases)
   * **Date** for dates, and **POSIXct** for date/time
 * Converting the time column to one of these two objects is half the battle